keboola/developers-docs/integrate/storage/api/import-export.md

 SET AWS_SESSION_TOKEN=Ago...bsF
 {% endhighlight %}

-Then you can actually upload the file `new-table.csv` by executing the AWS S3 CLI [cp command](http://docs.aws.amazon.com/cli/latest/reference/s3/cp.html):
+Then you can actually upload the `new-table.csv` file by executing the AWS S3 CLI [cp command](http://docs.aws.amazon.com/cli/latest/reference/s3/cp.html):
 {% highlight bash %}
 aws s3 cp new-table.csv s3://kbc-sapi-files/exp-180/1134/files/2016/06/22/192726697.new_file2.csv
 {% endhighlight %}

-Then you can import the file into Table Storage, by calling either [Create Table API call](http://docs.keboola.apiary.io/#reference/tables/create-table-asynchronously/create-new-table-from-csv-file-asynchronously
+After that, import the file into Table Storage, by calling either [Create Table API call](http://docs.keboola.apiary.io/#reference/tables/create-table-asynchronously/create-new-table-from-csv-file-asynchronously
-(for new table) or
+(for a new table) or
 [Load Data API call]http://docs.keboola.apiary.io/#reference/tables/load-data-asynchronously/create-new-table-from-csv-file-asynchronously
-(for existing table).
+(for an existing table).

 curl --request POST --header "X-StorageApi-Token:storage-token" --form "name=new-table" --form "dataFileId=192726698" https://connection.keboola.com/v2/storage/buckets/in.c-main/tables-async

-This will create an asynchronous job which will import data from the file `192726698` into a destination table `new-table` in bucket `in.c-main`.
+This will create an asynchronous job importing data from the `192726698` file into the `new-table` destination table in the `in.c-main` bucket.
-You then have to [poll for the job results](/overview/jobs/#polling), or review its status in the UI.
+Then [poll for the job results](/overview/jobs/#polling), or review its status in the UI.

 ### Table Importer Service
 The process of importing data into Storage tables can be simplified a bit by using the [*Table Importer*](https://github.com/keboola/sapi-table-importer) (not to be confused with [Storage API importer](/integrate/storage/api/importer/).
-The Table importer is a KBC component, which takes files from KBC File Storage (*File Uploads*) and imports them in Storage tables.
+The Table importer is a KBC component which takes files from KBC File Storage (*File Uploads*) and imports them into KBC Table Storage (*Tables*).
-The advantage of Table Importer is that can be configured as part of KBC orchestration.
+The advantage of Table Importer is that it can be configured as part of the KBC orchestration.

-To use the importer service, you need to create a configuration table for it.
-The table must be placed in the bucket `sys.c-table-importer` and its name may be arbitrary.
-Configuration of a [sample table](/integrate/storage/sys.c-table-importer.test-config.csv) is shown below:
+To use the importer service, create a configuration table for it.
+The table must be placed in the `sys.c-table-importer` bucket.
+Its name may be arbitrary.
+The configuration of a [sample table](/integrate/storage/sys.c-table-importer.test-config.csv) is shown below:

 {: .image-popup}
 ![Screenshot - Table importer configuration](/integrate/storage/api/api-table-exporter-setting.png)

-Any table in `sys.c-table-importer` bucket can contain any number of rows, each row corresponds to a single destination table and has to have the following columns:
+Any table in the `sys.c-table-importer` bucket can contain any number of rows; each row corresponds to a single destination table and has to have the following columns:

-- `table` - Full name of the destination table in storage in format `bucketName`.`tableName`.
+- `table` - Full name of the destination table in Storage in the following format: `bucketName`.`tableName`.
-- `tag` - Tag of uploaded file which will be converted into the destination table.
+- `tag` - Tag of an uploaded file which will be converted into the destination table.
 - `rowId` - Unique (sequential) identifier of the row.
-- `primaryKey` - Optional name of column marked as primary column in the table.
+- `primaryKey` - Optional name of the column marked as the primary column in the table.
-- `incremental` - 0 or 1 for incremental load of the destination table (append data to table).
+- `incremental` - 0 or 1 for an incremental load of the destination table (append data to a table).
 - `enclosure` - CSV enclosure for strings (by default `"`).
 - `delimiter` - CSV delimiter (by default `,`).
-- `escapedBy` - CSV escape character for enclosure, leave empty to default to escaping by double enclosure.
+- `escapedBy` - CSV escape character for enclosure; leave empty to escape by double enclosure.

 You can test the above configuration by uploading a [CSV file](/integrate/storage/new-table.csv) into *File Uploads* and assigning a tag `new-data` to it.
 You can do so programatically via the API or via the UI.

 {: .image-popup}
 ![Screenshot - File upload Tag](/integrate/storage/api/api-upload-file.png)

-You can then run the configuration by executing the [`run` API call](http://docs.sapitableimporter.apiary.io/#reference/api/importer-run/run-import):
+Then run the configuration by executing the [`run` API call](http://docs.sapitableimporter.apiary.io/#reference/api/importer-run/run-import):

 {% highlight bash %}
 curl --request POST --header "X-StorageApi-Token:storage-token" https://syrup.keboola.com/table-importer/run